How to Properly Interpret Scripture

-- The Age of Innocence in Eden before Adam and Eve sinned?
+- The Age of Innocence in Eden before Adam and Eve rebelled?

-- The pre-Abrahamic-covenant patriarchal age between the Fall of Man and the appearance of Abraham?
+- The patriarchal age between The Rebellion and the appearance of Abraham?

-- The period of the Abrahamic covenant prior to the Jews' enslavement in Egypt?
+- The period of the Abrahamic covenant prior to and including the Jews' enslavement in Egypt?

-- The era beginning with the Exodus and ending with the resurrection of Jesus, during which the Law of Moses was in force?
+- The era beginning with their exodus from Egypt and ending with the resurrection of Jesus, during which the Law of Moses was in force?

 - Jesus's earthly life and ministry?

-- The Church Age after the resurrection of Jesus and the birth of the church?
+- The Church Age beginning with the resurrection of Jesus and the birth of the church?